 Course Description: At the beginning, this course is taught at MIIHS and uses the UW curriculum, textbook, assignments, tests, and grading parameters and is conducted entirely in Spanish.
 The focus is on oral skills, composition, and grammar.
 You will increase your Spanish vocabulary by listening to audio materials featuring native speakers talking about real-life situations.
 You will read authentic works by native speakers and improve your knowledge of the Spanish-speaking world.
 Daily homework will be assigned.
 You will have daily practice in all of the required skills: listening, speaking, reading and writing, and you will write compositions, take chapter tests, and make oral presentations.
-At the end, this course should be taken prior to AP Spanish.
+This course should be taken prior to AP Spanish.
+Please see page 11 for information about CHS, college credits and transcripts, tuition requirements and financial assistance.